bradfa/resume/resume.md

-* Lead technical development of the Omni-ID Link network gateway: specified the hardware design, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created a multi-threaded RESTful network application.
+* Lead technical development of the Omni-ID Link network gateway: specified the hardware design, created and modified Linux device drivers, deployed a customized version of Debian Linux, and created a multi-threaded RESTful network application in C which interfaced via XML.
-* Lead technical development of the Omni-ID Power 415 active RFID tag: created product specification, selected radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
+* Lead technical development of the Omni-ID Power 415 IEEE 802.15.4 active RFID
+  tag: created product specification, selected radio protocol implementation, interfaced directly with customers and partners, and developed firmware.
-* Lead technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014.
+* Lead technical development of the Omni-ID ProVIEW visual active RFID tags starting from 2014: created product specification, defined the radio protocol, coordinated vendors, and owned delivery of the family of products.
 * Set up and maintained a custom Debian Linux package repository.
 * Assisted with firmware development of the Omni-ID Power 400 active RFID tag.